Additionally, Mr. Pak has assisted companies in transactions including corporate mergers and acquisitions and patent portfolio acquisitions.

 Mr. Pak’s computer science background and technical experience in the high-tech and software industry provide him with a detailed understanding of computer-related technologies.
 His technical interests include operating systems security.
 He has written software in a number of languages, including C, C++, Java and assembly, and has extensive experience working with different types of software version control systems that are common in the software industry.

-As part of his intellectual property litigation practice, Mr. Pak has significant experience representing companies on matters involving complex technologies, including computer source code, wireless communications, data messaging, storage systems, databases, digital imaging, computer graphics, encryption and virtual reality.
+Mr. Pak has significant experience representing companies on matters involving complex technologies, including computer source code, wireless communications, data messaging, storage systems, databases, digital imaging, computer graphics, encryption and virtual reality.

-He has successfully represented clients in jury trials in the United States District Courts for the Eastern, Northern and Southern Districts of Texas.
+He successfully has represented clients in jury trials in the United States District Courts for the Eastern, Northern and Southern Districts of Texas.
 As a registered patent attorney, Mr. Pak also has represented clients at trials before the Patent Trial and Appeal Board of the U.S. Patent and Trademark Office.

-In addition to his intellectual property litigation practice, Mr. Pak also has significant experience conducting investigations related to intellectual property theft, particularly those involving former employees and independent contractors that subsequently begin work at a competing company.
+Mr. Pak also has significant experience conducting investigations related to intellectual property theft, particularly those involving former employees and independent contractors that subsequently begin work at a competing company.
 He has worked extensively with companies and forensics teams in reviewing and analyzing confidential and sensitive computer data and electronic devices as part of those investigations and has a command of the tools and methods commonly used in such analyses.

 Mr. Pak also has an active video games practice and has counseled and represented numerous video game publishers and studios in the gaming industry on a variety of intellectual property issues and claims.